 - Avoid indoor climates that promote mould.
 You should air out your home on a regular basis!

 - Avoid fast food as much as possible.

 - Cigarette smoke increases the risk of allergies!
 Avoid active and passive smoking during pregnancy and especially in the presence of your child.

-- Your child should be exposed as little as possible to air pollutants such as car exhaust or volatile gases (produced, for example, during painting work).
+- Your child should be exposed as little as possible to air pollutants, such as car exhaust or volatile gases (produced, for example, during painting work).

 Those affected often suffer from an itchy, runny or stuffy nose with frequent sneezing.
 Your eyes may water, itch or become inflamed.
-People who are allergic to pollen can also show skin reactions – often hives, itching, swelling or eczema on the face.
+People who are allergic to pollen can also have skin reactions – often hives, itching, swelling or eczema on the face.
 Hay fever can be accompanied by fatigue, headaches or migraines.
 Some sufferers report light-sensitive eyes and a deteriorated sense of smell and taste.
 A pollen allergy can even lead to asthma.

-Be careful during thunderstorms: the allergic symptoms can increase strongly and even cause asthma!
-People with hay fever should stay inside buildings and keep windows and doors closed before and during a thunderstorm.
+When it rains, the pollen in the air sinks to the ground, so that pollen is removed from the air and causes less discomfort for people with pollen allergies.
+Be careful during thunderstorms, as hay fever symptoms can worsen significantly and even cause asthma!
+People with hay fever should stay indoors and keep windows and doors closed before and during a thunderstorm.